-The School uses CareMonkey to manage medical information and permission forms.
-CareMonkey is a parent controlled electronic medical form for schools, clubs and groups with a duty of care.
+Operoo is used by parents to share a medical profile of their child with the School.
+A request to share the medical profile is made as part of the enrolment process.
 It provides parents with the opportunity to update medical information promptly and accurately while providing the School with instant access to the emergency information shared by you.